Dale Brown (basketball): Retirement from LSU: 1997

 After his departure from LSU, Dale Brown kept a low profile in his involvement with LSU athletics.
 He stayed in Baton Rouge after his retirement and created his own business, Dale Brown Enterprises.
 Brown has also worked as a college basketball analyst and is a motivational speaker and author of several books.
 He was also the CEO of the Dale Brown Foundation established in 1986 to help those in need.
 The Foundation was very active after the hurricanes devastated Louisiana in 2005.

 In 2001, reports surfaced that Brown was considering running for the United States House of Representatives in North Dakota.
 Republicans in the state tried to persuade Brown to challenge incumbent Democrat Earl Pomeroy, but he decided against it.
 Two years later his name surfaced again, this time as a potential candidate to run for the United States Senate in 2004 against incumbent Democrat Byron Dorgan.
 After several trips to Washington, D.C., he decided not to run.

 Brown suffered a stroke on April 24, 2003, but made a strong recovery and was back at work a month later.

-In 2004, former LSU athletic director and basketball player Joe Dean, who announced many LSU games as a television color commentator during Brown's tenure as a coach submitted a letter to a Baton Rouge newspaper saying that he believes that the basketball floor at the Pete Maravich Assembly Center should be named after Brown.
+In 2004, former LSU athletic director and basketball player Joe Dean, who announced many LSU games as a television color commentator during Brown's tenure as a coach submitted a letter to a Baton Rouge newspaper saying that he believed that the basketball floor at the Pete Maravich Assembly Center should be named after Brown.
 In addition, LSU honored Brown and his 1986 team in February on the 20th anniversary of their improbable run to the Final Four.